 What Does This Mean for Local Business Websites?

-Local businesses should utilize all the tools and features available through Google by optimizing their Google My Business listing, creating content that will populate in answer boxes and featured snippets, and implementing schema.
+Local businesses should utilize all the tools and features available through Google by optimizing their Google Business Profile listing, creating content that will populate in answer boxes and featured snippets, and implementing schema.
 This is the way to continue to get visibility for local businesses and brands in SERPs.
 While site traffic may decrease in the future, this doesn’t mean there will be less foot traffic into local businesses.
 At least Google doesn’t have its own version of Amazon yet… Eeek.

 Be Ready.
 Be First.
 Don’t Wait.